 Under Subject Line, type "//" to invoke the token field menu and include data from the test results in the subject line.

-Select the body content and attachments by checking appropriate boxes.
 To view the resulting email format, see the email preview on the right.

 To further customize the email notification, click the Edit button and input custom text into the email template.